Mile run: Men (road)

 Note: World Athletics only accepts times achieved on World Athletics certified courses that are conducted according to World Athletics rules.
 The elevation gradient must not exceed one meter per kilometer.
 For instance, the famous Fifth Avenue Mile in New York City, or New Zealand's Queen Street Golden Mile, are too steep to be record eligible by World Athletics.
-Downhill miles such as Craig Wheeler's 3:24 clocking in the 1993 Meltham Mile were achieved on ineligible courses and as such are not recognized by World Athletics.
+Downhill miles such as Craig Wheeler's 3:24 clocking in the 1993 Meltham Mile and Mike Boit's 3:28 in the 1983 Queen Street Mile, were achieved on ineligible courses and as such are not recognized by World Athletics.
 The road mile became an official world record event on 1 September 2023 which is why most performances prior to this date were not previously considered records.
 The winning times from the 2023 U.S. Road Mile Championships, on 25 April, were ratified by World Athletics as the inaugural road mile world records.